magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 ## Current classes

 All currents are sources.
-Current objects have the <span style="color: orange">**current**</span> attribute which is a scalar that denotes the electrical current.
+Current objects have the <span style="color: orange">**current**</span> attribute which is a scalar that denotes the electrical current in arbitrary units.

 ### Loop
 ```python